isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mango/index.md

 Select mangoes, such as apple mangoes, which has low water content to eliminate such problems.
 It is also necessary to avoid overripe mangoes as they to be more acid the benzoic acid content in some mango species increases as they overripe.
 ### **2. Mangoes With High Sugar Levels**
 Generally, mangoes have relatively high sugar content of about 7.68g per every 100g of mango salad.
 Excess sugar intake by beardies cause high blood pressure, diabetes and heart attack.
 In addition, sugar accumulates within teeth gaps and lead to teeth decay  this is very common.
-Select low sugar mango species for your beardies occasional or daily feed supplement e.g.� keitt mango, osteen mango or haden mango varieties.
+Select low sugar mango species for your beardies occasional or daily feed supplement e.g. keitt mango, osteen mango or haden mango varieties.
 You can feed your beardie with mangoes that are about to ripen  they usually have low sugar content.
 ### **3. Mangoes With Low Calcium: Phosphorous Ratio**
 One great problem of mangoes is that they have low calcium: phosphorous ratio of 0.4:1.
 This is dangerous since excess phosphorous inhibits (binds) calcium from being absorbed into the bloodstream leading to calcium deficiency disease called metabolic bone disease.